LBNL-ETA/pyWinCalc/readme.md

 #### Linux/Mac
 The pre-built wheels provided at pypi should work on any x86/x64 version of Linux or Mac that supports at least C++17.

+For M2 Macs pre-built wheels are not currently available.
+From our limited testing building from source (see below) should work.
+If you have experience problems building from source on a Mac using the M2 architecture please let us know.

 #### Building from source
 [Git](https://git-scm.com/)